qt/qtwebengine-chromium/chromium/docs/security/sheriff.md

   **Restrict-View-Google** label
   * Change **Type-Bug-Security** label to **Type-Bug**
   * Add the **Security** component
+  * See below for reporting URLs to SafeBrowsing
 * **If the report is a potentially valid bug but is not a security vulnerability:**
   * remove the **Restrict-View-SecurityTeam** label.
 If necessary, add one of the other **Restrict-View-?** labels: